SainsburyWellcomeCentre/Pyper/doc/source/api.rst

 =====================
 API (For programmers)
 =====================

-Only public methods and the constructor are documented here
+Only public methods and the constructor are documented here.

 The core
 --------